Shreyam1999/Taste-Buddy/README.md

 ```sh
 npm install
 ```
-* All dependencies can be found from package.json file()
+* All dependencies can be found from package.json file: body-parser connect-flash ejs express express-session method-override mongoose passport passport-local passport-local-mongoose

 or